 There are a variety of ways you can find and create opportunities for yourself as a performing artist.
-Please contact us to make an appointment if you have questions or would like to discuss your next steps!
+Please schedule an appointment with us if you have questions or would like to discuss your next steps!

 *Due to the pandemic, many Peabody performance opportunities are taking place virtually, and some programs are on hold to protect the safety of our community.
 Please refer to your local health guidelines and the CDC website before accepting any external in-person performance opportunities.*